Chapter Forty Five I

 Janah, “So the lawyer has her call them back.”

 Dr. Epstein, “Yes.
 She called the number Snake gave her; they went to her apartment to offer reassurances.
 The lawyer was there and said, in front of them, that she should go to the District Attorney’s Fraud division.
 They said to let them talk it over with their partner.
 Snake called twenty minutes later saying the partner would be over that night with the paperwork and her money.
 That’s the interval when the phone call to ‘Victor,’ Mikhail Kleshinko took place.
 Their second mistake was calling the woman back from the same pay phone they’d used to call Kleshinko.
 They thought they were being slick using a pay phone rather than the cell number they’d given the client.
-Kleshinko was angry, but that was blood under the bridge by then.
+Kleshinko was angry, but by then it was blood under the bridge.
 They left and the next thing they knew, the woman and her lawyer were dead.”

 Janah, “So the police were able to put them together with Kleshinko through phone records.
 Toad calls Kleshinko with the bad news.
 His solution is to kill Valerie Perl and her lawyer.
 It must have been late by the time Kleshinko showed up.”